 Fish stocking levels rely on several factors including the type of filter used, the amount of food that’s fed, the maturity of the biological filter, water temperature, tank surface area as well as the type of fish!
 Despite this, if the aquarium is more than six weeks old and has a mature filter, here are our recommendations.

 Luckily there is lots of choice available for 40 litre tropical and temperate (unheated,) aquariums as the variety of nano species becomes ever wider.
-Celestial Pearl Danios would make great residents in a 40 litre tank and they can be bred.
-Corydoras are a little large but luckily there are three pygmy species which wouldn’t outgrow it and could even be kept in groups in a tank of that size.
+Celestial Pearl Danios would make great residents in a 40-litre tank and they can be bred.
+Corydoras are a little large but luckily there are three pygmy species that wouldn’t outgrow it and could even be kept in groups in a tank of that size.

 - Mature the filter